-Applying the principles and budget parameters set within the 10-Year Financial Outlook that were first considered by Council in December 2019 and again on 6 May 2020, the draft Budget 2020/21 addresses the rates capping challenge and responds to the \$32 million financial impact and risks associated with COVID-19 pandemic and other risks such as the impact of the Recycling Victoria policy on waste services.
+Applying the principles and budget parameters set within the 10-Year Financial Outlook that were first considered by Council in December 2019 and again on 6 May 2020, the Budget 2020/21 addresses the rates capping challenge and responds to the \$31 million financial impact and risks associated with COVID-19 pandemic and other risks such as the impact of the Recycling Victoria policy on waste services.

-The draft Budget 2020/21 includes:
+THE BUDGET 2020/21 INCLUDES:

-- A rate increase of 2 per cent, which is equivalent to the rates cap set by the Victorian Government, with the additional proceeds to be used to: - fund the significant above rates cap increases in waste management and recycling costs and other above CPI cost increases and: - o increase support for ratepayers, businesses and community members who need it the most (see proposed Economic and Social Recovery program below). - A general increase in fees and charges of 2.25 per cent, which is consistent with our financial strategy, unless it makes sense to vary, and to provide targeted support to those who need it most. - Efficiency savings of \$4.9 million, including \$0.7million from the Customer Experience Program.
-This adds to the \$13 million of savings delivered over the previous six budgets. - There is no increase in an already low debt position, with the majority of this proposed to be repaid in 2021/22. - Cash reserve for operational needs including staff leave and contingency of \$23.9 million. - Project investment of \$47 million to maintain, grow and improve services and assets. - Continued support to pensioners with a council-funded pensioner rates rebate which will increase by 2.9 per cent to \$175 in 2020/21. - A cash surplus of \$0.993 million, which is above the financial strategy target of \$0.5 million.
+- A rate increase of two per cent, which is equivalent to the rates cap set by the Victorian Government, enabling Council to: - fund the significant above rates cap increases in waste management and recycling costs and other above CPI cost increases - increase support for ratepayers, businesses and community members who need it the most (see proposed Economic and Social Recovery program below). - A general increase in fees and charges of 2.25 per cent, which is consistent with our financial strategy, unless it makes sense to vary, and to provide targeted support to those who need it most - Efficiency savings of \$5.6 million, including \$0.7 million from the Customer Experience Program.
+This adds to the \$12.6 million in savings by this Council over the last four budgets - There is no increase in an already low debt position, with the majority of this proposed to be repaid in 2021/22. - Cash reserve for operational needs including staff leave and contingency of \$23.9 million - Project investment of \$54 million to maintain, grow and improve services and assets - Continued support to pensioners with a council-funded pensioner rates rebate which will increase by 2.9 per cent to \$175 in 2020/21

+A cumulative cash surplus of \$1.13 million, which is above the financial strategy target of \$0.5 million.
 This provides additional contingency for enterprise financial risks including COVID-19 recovery.

-To achieve a balanced budget with the above financial credentials that responds to the significant financial impact and risks associated with COVID-19 pandemic and other risks, and provides critical services and infrastructure, we are proposing a small number of temporary and permanent service level reductions in this draft Budget 2020/21.
+To achieve a balanced budget with the above financial credentials that responds to the significant financial impact and risks associated with COVID-19 pandemic and other risks, and provides critical services and infrastructure, we are proposing a small number of temporary and permanent service level reductions in this Budget 2020/21.